Local non-traditional senior saddened she can't walk across the graduation stage, 32 years later

 Shanafelt graduated from Clinton High School in the 1980s and never got a chance to finish college.
 She's working towards her bachelor's degree in Human Resources.
 A virtual commencement ceremony isn't the same though, she says.
 "It doesn't hold that same importance to me to sit in the gymnasium for an hour sweating so you can walk across that stage to get your diploma.
 That’s the moment I'm missing and many others are missing.
 I just put a little more into it because I waited longer to get it," she shares.

 She would have walked across the same stage 32 years later, and the stage her kids walked on too.
-"It’s crazy to think I’d be doing it again with my children in the audience and my fiance Darryl," Shanafelt says her fiance helped push her to finish college because he knew it was something she wanted to do.
+"It’s crazy to think I’d be doing it again with my children in the audience and my fiance Darrell," Shanafelt says her fiance helped push her to finish college because he knew it was something she wanted to do.

 Receiving straight A's, Shanafelt was on the president's list and received honors chords.
 Her daughter gave her a card that said, "It's not about the diploma but the special person who worked so hard to earn it."